 While you’re enjoying some sunshine in these toasty destinations, remember that their guidelines might be different from the UK.
 For example, people in Tenerife, Lanzarote and Gran Canaria are required to wear masks while outside.
 Before booking your flights, check local regulations to make sure you know what the rules are and that you’ll be comfortable following them.

-These Winter Sun destinations are currently open (or soon opening) for travellers
+Winter sun destinations currently open to UK travellers

-One of the first countries in Europe to reopen for travellers, Greece’s warm climate makes for a great winter destination.
-Because of its location at the southern end of the Aegean sea, Crete, the country’s largest island, averages 14-15°C in the winter.
-The island offers a spectacularly diverse nature, with snow capped mountains and lush hills giving way to endless beaches.
-Take advantage of the lack of crowds to explore that beauty; Crete is very popular in the summer.
-You can visit the ancient ruins of the Minoan Palace outside Heraklion, stroll the old streets of Chania and Rethymnon and marvel at the Venetian architecture, or lose yourself in the palm forest of Vai.
-Cretans are famous for both their food and their hospitality, so expect at least a glass of complimentary raki (strong, local spirit) to come your way when dining out.
+Take advantage of the lack of crowds to explore the island’s beauty.
+Crete is usually a very popular destination, especially during summer.
+Visit the ancient ruins of the Minoan Palace outside Heraklion, stroll the old streets of Chania and Rethymnon and marvel at the Venetian architecture, or lose yourself in the palm forest of Vai.
+Cretans are famous for both their food and their hospitality, so expect at least one glass of complimentary raki (strong, local spirit) to come your way when dining out.

 The Canary Islands